baillielab/citeswitcher/README_cs.md

 ## fixcitations.py

-Switches citation formats, finds missing citations online, and calls pandoc to create a fully referenced output file.
+Switches citation formats, finds missing citations online.
+Optionally, calls pandoc to create a fully referenced output file.

 The default or specified .bib file will then be searched for the relevant citations.
 Citations will be replaced with a citation in either .md or .tex format.